RavanH/xml-sitemap-feed/readme.txt

 * Dutch and French translations updated

 = 4.1 =

-* NEW: Ping Google and Bing on new publications
+* Ping Google and Bing on new publications
-* NEW: Set priority per post
+* Set priority per post
-* NEW: Priority calculation options
+* Priority calculation options
-* NEW: Option to split posts by year or month for faster generation of each sitemap
+* Option to split posts by year or month for faster generation of each sitemap
 * Reduced queries to increase performance
 * Improved Lastmod and Changefreq calculations
 * Core class improvements